vitkidd/Android-Cheat-sheet/README.md

   * Activities are basically containers or windows to the user interface.
 Services is a component that is used to perform operations on the background.
 It does not have an UI.</br>

-* <b>How would you update the UI of an activity from a background service</b></br>
-  * We need to register a LocalBroadcastReceiver in the activity.
-And send a broadcast with the data using intents from the background service.
-As long as the activity is in the foreground, the UI will be updated from the background.
-Ensure to unregister the broadcast receiver in the onStop() method of the activity to avoid memory leaks.
-We can also register a Handler and pass data using Handlers.
-I have detailed a sample implementation on this.
-You can check it out [here](https://medium.com/@anitaa_1990/how-to-update-an-activity-from-background-service-or-a-broadcastreceiver-6dabdb5cef74)</br>

 * <b>What is an intent?</b></br>
   * Intents are messages that can be used to pass information to the various components of android.
 For instance, launch an activity, open a webview etc.</br>